aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Minibubble.md

 ### `entity`: `caller` | `this` | int

-The [Entity](../../../Data%20format/Entity.md) that the Minibubble's tail will point to.
+The [Entity data](../../../TextAsset%20Data/Entity%20data.md) that the Minibubble's tail will point to.
 The int form refers to an [Entity id](../Entity%20id.md) which must be a valid int or an exception will be thrown.
 This form is valid no matter if caller is null or not.
 If the caller isn't null however, additional values are possible:

 * `this`: Refers to [tailtarget](../../Notable%20local%20variable/tailtarget.md)'s entity (This only reliably works in [Dialogue mode](../../Dialogue%20mode.md) otherwise, it will take the last value of [tailtarget](../../Notable%20local%20variable/tailtarget.md) which is potentially undefined behavior) Since it is setting the [tailtarget](../../Notable%20local%20variable/tailtarget.md) to its current entity, this effectively doesn't change it.
 * `caller`: Refers to the caller's entity.